 SOC 121 Economy & Society

 Quite some time ago, when Facebook’s Mark Zuckerberg was just 8 years old and Rosanne was the most watched comedy in America, strategist James Carville coined a phrase that cemented Bill Clinton’s success in the 1992 presidential election: “It’s the economy, stupid”.
-At the time, the United States was coming out of a large economic slump.
-Rather than blaming the ‘stupid economy’, Clinton’s campaign made it the centerpiece of their political proposal.
-As we all know, Clinton won and his presidency would see one of the largest economic expansions of recent history.
+At the time, the United States was coming out of a pronounced economic slump.
+Rather than blaming the ‘stupid economy’, Clinton’s campaign made it the centerpiece of their political project.
+As we all know, Clinton won the election and his presidency would see one of the largest economic expansions of recent history.

 James Carville was almost right—but he was also very wrong.
-The economy certainly matters, but it needs something else to thrive, to exist, to function: it needs concrete social foundations that allow for institutions to grow, innovations to take place, and the rewards of markets to reach everyone equally.
+The economy certainly matters, but it needs something else to exist, to function, and to thrive: concrete social foundations that allow for institutions to grow, innovations to take place, and the rewards of markets to reach everyone equally.
 It’s not the economy, stupid.
 It is, and always will be, society.

 Your final grade is a combination of three components, which are detailed below: